jackiehjm/stx-docs/doc/source/cli_ref/dcmanager.rst

 	List subclouds.

 ``subcloud manage``
 	Manage a subcloud.
-Refers to whether or not the subcloud is being actively synchronized with the central cloud.
+Enables the active synchronization of data between the central cloud and the subcloud.

 ``subcloud show``
 	Show the details of a subcloud.

 ``subcloud unmanage``
 	Unmanage a subcloud.
-Refers to whether or not the subcloud is being actively synchronized with the central cloud.
+Disables the active synchronization of data between the central cloud and the subcloud.

 ``subcloud update``
 	Update attributes of a subcloud.